Look back at these 12 cute vintage Father’s Day cards

 The occasion is likely to be a big one for retailers of gifts like ties, pipes, slippers and sporting goods.
 Post offices, too, will be busy.

 George L. Parker of Hallmark, the world’s leading publisher of greeting cards, estimates that more than 66 million Father’s Day cards will go through the mail this year.

 According to Parker, the earliest known forerunner of the Father’s Day card is a clay tablet written almost 4,000 years ago in Babylonia.
 It was chiseled by a certain Elmesu and petitioned the gods to grant his father good health and long life.

 Observance of Father’s Day in America, says Hallmark’s Parker, was brought about by a woman.
-Mrs. Bruce Dodd of Spokane, Washington, was one of a family of six children whose mother died in 1898.
+Mrs Bruce Dodd of Spokane, Washington, who was one of a family of six children whose mother died in 1898.
 Her father, William Jackson Smart, brought up his motherless offspring single-handedly.

-To honor both her own father and fathers everywhere, Mrs. Dodd in 1910 arranged memorial church service on the third Sunday in June.
+To honor both her own father and fathers everywhere, Mrs Dodd arranged a memorial church service on the third Sunday in June 1910.
 Father’s Day has been celebrated annually on that day ever since.